Scholarly Communication

 About Us

-Across all IU regional campuses, we support Open Scholarship with impact/metrics consultations, data management services, an open journals publishing platform, OER consultations, and a publishing service for texts not publishable by scholarly or commercial presses.
-We also manage three repositories: IUScholarWorks, IUScholarWorks Open, and IU Data Core.
+Across all IU regional campuses, we support Open Scholarship with impact/metrics consultations, an open journals publishing platform, OER consultations and publishing support, and a publishing service.
+We also manage IU Bloomington's institutional repository, IUScholarWorks.

 For IU Bloomington affiliates, our department offers assistance with open access policy compliance and funding for open access publishing.